-The National Energy Research Scientific Computing Center (NERSC) is the primary scientific computing facility for the Office of Science.
+The National Energy Research Scientific Computing Center (NERSC) is the dedicated scientific computing facility for the Office of Science research community.
 As one of the largest facilities in the world devoted to providing computational resources and expertise for basic scientific research, NERSC is a world leader in accelerating scientific discovery through computation.
-With more than 5,000 users from universities, national laboratories and industry, NERSC supports the largest and most diverse research community of any computing facility within the DOE complex.
+NERSC's mission is to accelerate the pace of scientific discovery by providing high-end, high-performance computing, information, data, and communications services for SC-sponsored research activities.

 NERSC provides large-scale, state-of-the-art computing for researchers supported by DOE'S unclassified scientific research programs spanning a wide range of disciplines and topical areas related to the DOE mission.
-In order to maximize scientific productivity, NERSC offers scientists integrated resources and services, such as one-on-one consulting services and indepth collaboration as needed, which empower them to be more effective researchers.
+In order to maximize scientific productivity, NERSC offers scientists integrated resources and services, such as one-on-one consulting services and in-depth collaboration as needed, which empower them to be more effective researchers.
 Many of NERSC's project consultants are themselves domain scientists in areas such as material sciences, physics, chemistry and astronomy, well-equipped to help researchers apply computational resources to specialized science problems.
-Working with the high energy physics, nuclear physics, and biology communities, NERSC also deploys large clusters and develops web-based portals to help scientists analyze large datasets.

 Resources at NERSC (www.nersc.gov/systems) are available year round on a 24 by 7 basis except during maintenance periods.
 Because NERSC is SC's mission computing facility, DOE program managers across SC allocate most of the center's computing resources.
-In 2011, the six core SC program offices allocated 80 percent of NERSC computing time, and the ASCR Leadership Computing Challenge allocated 10 percent.
-The remaining 10 percent was allocated through the NERSC Initiative for Scientific Exploration (NISE) program-the NERSC Director's reserve program.